gojimmypi/wolfssl/IDE/Espressif/ESP-IDF/examples/wolfssl_server/README.md

 The Example contains a wolfSSL simple server.

-1. `idf.py menuconfigure` to configure the project
+1. `idf.py menuconfig` to configure the project

     1-1.
 Example Connection Configuration ->